michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What are the rules of JS garbage collection?
 * In what circumstances garbage collection will not work?

+### Tables

+* What is the difference between map, filter and reduce?
+* How can you iterate elements of table?
+* When it's better to use an array rather than an object?
+* What array functions you know?
+* Can you expand functions availlable for Arrays?
+How?
+(Prototype)

 ### ES5

 * What is the difference between var, let and const?